Every Week It's Wibbley-Wobbley Timey-Wimey Pookie-Reviewery...

 Eventually, the Player Characters will reach the ancient city where the black pearl can be found.
 This is on an island—Taboo Island—in the middle of a lake in the crater of a hopefully extinct volcano which stands at the centre of a thirty-mile-wide plateau, some three thousand feet high.
 The plateau is so high it has its own climate—temperate rather than tropical of the rest of the Isle of Dread—and thus its own wandering monster table, which includes mastodons, pterodactyls, sabre-tooth tigers, and occasional tremor.
 Having gotten atop the plateau, it will take an eight-hour climb to get over the lip of the volcano on and descend to its base.
 Here the Player Characters will eventually be welcomed by villagers who live on the lakeshore and who are being attacked by head-hunters.
 In fact, they will be so welcoming that in return, they will want the Player Characters to deal with the rogue tribespeople.

-Taboo Island turns out not to be so much an island, as a temple complex partially occupied by the head-hunters with the lower levels.
+Taboo Island turns out not to be so much an island, as a temple complex partially occupied by the head-hunters within the upper levels.
 This actually the nearest that X1 The Isle of Dread comes to including an actual dungeon.
-The highly detailed complex has three quite detailed and very different levels.
+The highly detailed complex has three quite distinct and very different levels.
 The temple itself is ruin, occupied by the cannibals, whilst the second level is partially flooded and infested with traps, and the third consists of a cavern filled with steam and super-hot mud pools and the true villains of the scenario, the Kopru, evil amphibious, fluke-tailed humanoids with the ability to charm others into serving them.
-This is their first appearance in Dungeons & Dragons, as well as in X1 The Isle of Dread, and the Player Characters’ encounter with them is going to be made all the more challenging by the hot, hot steamy environment and the ability to charm of the Kopru top charm the Player Characters into doing their bidding.
+This is their first appearance in Dungeons & Dragons, as well as in X1 The Isle of Dread, and the Player Characters’ encounter with them is going to be made all the more challenging by the hot, hot steamy environment and the ability of the Kopru to charm the Player Characters into doing their bidding.

 Rounding out X1 The Isle of Dread is half a dozen suggestions for further play on the Isle of Dread, including destroying a Zombie Master in Tanaroa after the village has been attacked by undead creatures, mapping the island, hunting for dinosaurs and harvesting their parts, exterminating the pirates, capturing animals and creatures to bring them back to the mainland, and searching for sunken treasure.
 These are all fun ideas and could easily be developed by the Dungeon Master.
 Lastly, there are stats for typical NPCs and write-ups of all of the new monsters given in X1 The Isle of Dread of which there are a lot.